 Ordering your food is a swift process here as the only choice to make is how many courses you’re after and how much you want to spend.
 Three courses €29.50, four courses €37.50, five courses €45.50.
 Selecting four we galloped through our intro onions and started on the mackerel fillet – a delicate slither of silver fish served raw with pickled apples.
 A very competent dish, but perhaps some of the delicacy of the mackerel was lost in the heavy handed use of sesame oil and the vinegar it was swimming in.

 Haddock was next, resting neatly on oyster cream and spinach mousse, garnished with dried kale chips.
-Poached to perfection, the fish flaked into the sauce to create a mouthful of oceanic wonder worthy of Neptune himself.
+Poached to perfection, the fish flaked into the sauce to create a mouthful of oceanic wonder.
 I barely came up for air as I scoffed it down.
 I also came very close to licking the plate.

 Service was efficient, pleasant and stylish.
 The team are decked out in their own attire with the one remit seemingly being; ‘wear black’.
 Perhaps a little bit more interaction from our waitress would have been welcomed, however it may have been my probing questions about her tattoos that made her reluctant to linger.
 Nevertheless, her recommendation on the Riesling pairing made up for her lack of chat.